The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Preliminaries

 Remark~\ref{rem:max-degree-prime} and Fact~\ref{fact:one-color} imply that for $\Lambda_{n,n}$ with FK boundary conditions $\xi$ with at most one nontrivial boundary component, corresponding to Potts b.c., $\eta$ (an assignment of a color, e.g., red, to the nontrivial component of $\xi$ and no other color assignments),

-Notice that all of the boundary conditions considered in Theorems~\ref{mainthm:1}--\ref{mainthm:3} are of this form, and, it suffices to prove them for the FK Glauber dynamics.
-Henceforth, whenever we write $\gap$ with no subscript we mean it to refer to the FK Glauber dynamics.
+Notice that all of the boundary conditions considered in Theorems~\ref{mainthm:1}--\ref{mainthm:3} are of this form.
+Thus, it suffices to prove Theorems~\ref{mainthm:1}--\ref{mainthm:3} for the FK Glauber dynamics.
+From now on, when we write $\gap$ with no subscript we mean it to refer to the FK Glauber dynamics.